kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 	// nodeAffinity defines the node topologies from which a volume can
 	// be provisioned using this snapshot as a source.
 This is derived from the
 	// CSI driver's CreateSnapshotResponse.
 For WaitForFirstConsumer volume
-	// binding, the scheduler compares these terms against node labels to filter
+	// binding, the scheduler plugin compares these terms against node labels
+	// to filter candidate nodes (alongside the built-in volumebinding plugin
+	// which also considers StorageClass.AllowedTopologies).
+For Immediate
-	// candidate nodes.
-For Immediate volume binding, the external-provisioner
+	// volume binding, the external-provisioner intersects these terms with
-	// intersects these terms with StorageClass.AllowedTopologies to select a
+	// StorageClass.AllowedTopologies to select a compatible provisioning
-	// compatible provisioning topology.
+	// topology.
-	// This field is immutable.
+	// This field is mutable to support topology changes during the snapshot
+	// lifecycle (e.g., snapshot replication to additional regions, admin
+	// corrections for statically provisioned snapshots).
+Changes only affect
+	// future scheduling and provisioning - already-running workloads are not
+	// impacted.
 	// +optional
-	// +kubebuilder:validation:XValidation:rule="self == oldSelf",message="nodeAffinity is immutable"
 	NodeAffinity []v1.TopologySelectorTerm `json:"nodeAffinity,omitempty" protobuf:"bytes,7,rep,name=nodeAffinity"`
 }
 ```